 Bonus: vSAN 6.6 Getting Started at Hands-on Lab

 While we talked about setting up vSAN to play around with in your own lab, VMware’s Getting Started with vSAN 6.6 Hands-on Lab is also a great resource if you do not have the lab capacity to set up vSAN, or even have a lab at all.
 Even if you do, one of the hallmark features of Hands-On Labs is a lab guide to walk you through VMware features step-by-step which is great when you are working with a technology for the first time.
 This lab only takes an hour and a half, so it is does not even require a large time commitment to become more familiar with vSAN.
+There is also a more advanced lab once you have gotten a bit more familiar with VMware vSAN.

 Read the vSAN Essentials eBook